Julian Lennon Interview: Happiness Is a Colombian Tribe

 Melissa Parker (Smashing Interviews Magazine): Absolutely.

-Julian Lennon: It’s because there is no connection with photography on that front, and I actually get to be seen as an artist in my own right, although I think 30 years down the line, many people now understand that I have my own style and my own way of doing things musically.
+Julian Lennon: It’s because there is no connection with photography on that front, and I actually get to be seen as an artist in my own right.
+Although I think 30 years down the line, many people now understand that I have my own style and my own way of doing things musically.

 Over the past 10 years, I have also been trying to be in the forefront of technology moving forward as far as initially music was concerned.
-That’s why as an independent artist, you need your Facebooks and your websites, and even moreso than anything you need your own App.
+That’s why as an independent artist, you need your Facebooks and your websites, and even moreso than anything you need your own app.

 Melissa Parker (Smashing Interviews Magazine): The App for Through the Picture Window allows the viewer a fully interactive, high quality media experience.
 Very cool.